cookiecutter/cookiecutter/CONTRIBUTING.rst

 Create Cookiecutter Templates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Some other Cookiecutter templates to list in the :doc:`README` would be great.
+Some other Cookiecutter templates to list in the :ref:`README <readme>` would
+be great.

 If you create a Cookiecutter template, submit a pull request adding it to
 README.rst.